 Industry-Specific Data Protection Solutions

-Offering solutions that are industry-specific, SafeNet is able to serve the particular requirements of our customers, protecting the world’s leading organizations in finance, retail, manufacturing, technology, healthcare, and more.
+Offering solutions that are industry-specific, SafeNet is able to serve the particular requirements of our customers, protecting the world’s leading organizations in finance, retail, healthcare, and more.

-Authentication serves a vital function within any organization -securing access to corporate networks, protecting the identities of users, and ensuring that a user is who he claims to be.
-Yet the recent surge in high-profile security breaches, as well as evolving business environments that require entirely new considerations for access control - like SaaS applications and mobile device management - represents a shift in how trust and control is established and maintained.
+The surge in high-profile security breaches, as well as evolving business environments that require entirely new considerations for access control - like Software-as-a-Service (SaaS) applications and mobile device management - represents a shift in how trust and control is established and maintained.

 The Magic Quadrant for User Authentication depicts Gartner's independent analysis of authentication vendors in the marketplace.
 Positioning within the quadrant is based on an organization's ability to execute and completeness of vision.
 Gartner has positioned SafeNet in the leaders quadrant.